arindamkeswani/studybud/README.md

 > `auto_now_add=True` notes down the timestamp of data creation

 > `on_delete=models.CASCADE` on a foreign key will delete the element if its parent is deleted.
 If a room is deleted, the messages of that room will also be deleted

+### CRUD

+> If we do not specify action inside a form, it will send the data to the current URL